lankydan/lankydanblog-jamstack/content/blog/2019/corda-signers-subset-of-participants/index.md

 - More sessions are initiated for each participant
 - `FinalityFlow` is called which triggers the `SendMessageWithExtraInitiatingFlowResponder` linked to the original/top-level flow

-This solution is a bit more involved due to the indirection caused by the different flows intermingling with each other.

-It is built upon the fact that any flow annotated with `@InitiatingFlow` will be routed to its `@InitiatedBy` partner and is done so in a __new session__.
+The code above, is built upon the fact that any flow annotated with `@InitiatingFlow` will be routed to its `@InitiatedBy` partner and is done so in a __new session__.
 Leveraging this allows a responder flow to be added that is only triggered for required signers.
 Sessions are still created for the top level flow (`SendMessageWithExtraInitiatingFlowFlow`) and are used in `FinalityFlow`.

 There are a few other things that happen under the covers, but they are not needed for the context of this post.

 ## Which is better?

 Hard to say at the moment.
-I would have to do a little performance testing and playing around with the code a bit...
+I would have to do a little performance testing and play around with the code some more...

 My current opinion is the __extra initiating flows__ works a bit better.
 It removes the need for an extra trip across the network from the initiator to each individual counterparty.
 It adds a bit of additional boilerplate code but also extracts the signing logic out from the rest of the responder/counterparty code.